RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-And, the existence of the means of valid knowledge does not have to be accepted in the same way by the two debaters.
+And, even the existence of the means of valid knowledge etc does not have to be accepted in the same way by the two debaters.
-For a debate can begin even by merely restricting one's behaviour is such a way (as we described), and even if the debaters did accept the existence of the means of valid knowledge etc, as opposed to restricting their behaviour in this way, their goal of establishing the truth or winning would not come to an end.
+For a debate can begin even by merely restricting one's behaviour in such a way (as we described), and even if the debaters did accept the existence of the means of valid knowledge etc, as opposed to restricting their behaviour in this way, their goal of establishing the truth or winning would not come to an end.

 #### ŚM Commentary